kirakira-dev/NintendoClientsWiki/Local-Protocol.md

 For unused entries in the list, the host migration ranking is set to 255, and the local address is cleared with zeros.

 ## Local address
+Unlike the rest of the messages, a local address is encoded with big endian byte order.

 *5.2 - 5.44:*

 | Offset | Size | Description |